orbs-network/website/content/blog/ORBS-is-now-live-on-SpookySwap/blog.md

 author:
   - /blog/common/authors/EranPeled.md
 type:
-short_description: We are excited to announce that the ORBS token is now available on SpookySwap, the leading DEX-AMM on Fantom!
+short_description: "We are excited to announce that the ORBS token is now available on SpookySwap, the leading DEX-AMM on Fantom!"
 ---

 **BOO!** 😱😱😱